lexie23c/Hivebets/QUICK_START.md

 ## Step 1: Connect Your Wallet

-1. Visit the HiveBets platform
+1. Visit the Hivebets platform
 2. Click "Connect Wallet" in the top right
 3. Select your wallet provider:
    - **MetaMask** - Most popular browser extension wallet